Simplify each inequality if needed. Then determine whether the st... | Study Prep in Pearson+

 Inequality Symbols and Their Meaning

-Inequality symbols like <, >, ≤, and ≥ compare two values to show their relative size.
-The symbol '<' means 'less than,' indicating the value on the left is smaller than the value on the right.
+Inequality symbols like ≤ (less than or equal to) compare two values to show their relative size.
+The symbol ≤ means the left side is either less than or exactly equal to the right side.
 Understanding these symbols is essential to interpret and solve inequalities correctly.

 Recommended video: